Iron Creek Falls

 Upper Lewis River Falls (during low flow)

-The waterfall is seen from an elevated perspective across the river and there are a few trees and shrubs that prevent an uninterrupted view.
+The waterfall is seen from an elevated perspective across the river, and there are a few trees and shrubs that prevent an uninterrupted view.
 However, the vegetation overgrowth gives the waterfall a sense of timeless beauty.
-Curly Creek Falls is a seasonable waterfall that often runs dry as late summer arrives.
+Curly Creek Falls is a seasonal waterfall that often runs dry as late summer arrives.

 Twin Falls